Travel to Åre

 • Pay via the AimoPark App.

 • Use the Text Messaging Service (SMS).
-All information needed is posted on the respective parking meter.
+All information needed is posted on the parking signs on site.

-If you’re spending time in Åre, download the AimoPark App and connect it to you credit card.
+If you’re spending time in Åre, download the above parking app and connect it to you credit card.
 In the app you can also search for suitable parking spaces, even those that are free of charge.
 You can download the app via the links below:

 Bus to & in Åre